ic3-software/ic3-reporting-api/doc/WidgetTemplateDefinition.md

 defined by the **selection granularity**.
 For example, when the user selects `axis` as the granularity item in the line chart, then it bases the selection on the axis column.
 Idem with the `group` column.

-Per default, the available options for column selection are the roles defined in the `mdxBuilderSettings`.
+By default, the available options for column selection are the roles defined in the `mdxBuilderSettings`.
 You can override these defaults by setting the `granularityItems` and the `defaultGranularityItems`.
 Then, in the template, you use `ITidyTableInteraction.getWidgetSelectionOptions()` to get an object with the granularity items selected by the user.
 You can change the selection behaviour based on the value you receive there.